-We participated in the Bauta Seed Initiative and Seeds of Diversity Canada's Seed Production Trials in 2014 and 2015.
-They are doing good work to strengthen regional seed production capacity, and we were happy to share data and seeds towards this worthy goal.
-We are also pleased to note the release of our first on farm developed variety, an early tomato we call Norwesterlee.
+We participated in the Bauta Seed Initiative and Seeds of Diversity Canada's seed production trials in 2014, '15 and '16.
+They are doing good work to strengthen regional seed production capacity, and we are happy to share data and seeds to this worthy goal.
+All photos are of our plantings.

 Safe Seed Pledge